hlibko/rsschool-cv/cv.md

 ## Profile

-I build complex websites, apps, and corporate cloud software.
+I specialize in the development of intricate and sophisticated digital solutions, encompassing the creation of complex websites and advanced corporate cloud software.
+My expertise lies in architecting and implementing robust, feature-rich platforms that cater to diverse business needs.
+Whether it's crafting seamless user experiences, integrating intricate functionalities, or optimizing performance.

 ### Skills